aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

-Gets and sets producer of generated pdf document.
+producer of generated pdf document.
 If the value is null, or a valid LICENSE is not set, string Aspose.Cells vVERSION will be used.

 **Returns:**
 java.lang.String